romainl/vim-qf/README.md

     %userprofile%\vimfiles\doc\qf.txt
     %userprofile%\vimfiles\plugin\qf.vim

-Don't forget to index the documentation with:
+If you go with the manual method, don't forget to index the documentation with:

     :helptags ~/.vim/doc